pwintz/pwintz.github.io/_writing-tips/nonbreaking-spaces.md

 By default, LaTeX will insert line breaks at any space between words.
 Although this is generally desirable, there a line break should be avoided in the following cases:
-- between a number and its unit of measure: "1000 miles", "183~billion"
+- between a number and its unit of measure: "1000 miles", "183 billion"
 - in a date, between the month and the number: "July 4", "19 June",
 - within a reference to a location in the document: "Section 4", "Fig. 1.2", "Theorem 3.1415",
 - before each citation (e.g., "...as was shown by Smith [12]"),
 - before the last word of a paragraph, such that the last word is placed on a line by itself, especially if the word is short.
-- Generally, any number or symbol that is strongly tied to the preceding or succeeding words: "the "width w", "from A to B".
+- Generally, any number or symbol that is strongly tied to the preceding or succeeding words: "width $w$", "$A$ to $B$".

 In LaTeX, the character `~` inserts a non-breaking space.
 Here are code snippets from the examples above: